jlbousing/instaBousing/README.md

 ## How to use it?

+## Getting started

+   You can install with npm: ´´´ npm install instabousing ´´´

 You must download the file instaBousing.js and JqueryIsotope call it in your HTML index like that:

 ```html